 Early Start Kindergarten (ESK) provides eligible children with 15 hours of free or low-cost kindergarten each week led by a qualified Victorian Institute of Teaching (VIT) registered teacher.

 ESK is available to children who are at least three years old by 30 April in the year they are enrolled to attend the program and are:

 - Aboriginal and/or Torres Strait Islander, or

-- known to Child Protection or who have been referred by Child Protection to Child FIRST.
+- known to Child Protection, or have been referred to Child FIRST.